Baptist Union of Scotland: 1869 to the present day

 The Baptist Union of Scotland was founded in Hope Street Chapel in Glasgow (later Adelaide Place Baptist Church) in 1869, with 51 churches in its membership, which represented almost 4000 members.
 One of its early presidents (in 1873) was the philanthropist Thomas Coats.

+In 1999, the Union voted to permit the ordination of women.
+The first woman to lead a church in the Scottish Baptist Union was Rev. Catriona Gorton, who led Hillhead Baptist Church from 2009-2023.
+In 2003, Marjorie Taylor and Beth Dunlop became the first women accredited as ministers in the denomination.

 Following on from the Covid Pandemic, the denomination strived to make 'increasing their membership in all 150 churches' their core vision through three strategic priorities of congregations and the denomination: prayer, church planting, and leaders' training.

 In 2019, the congregation had 10,600 members and 158 churches.
 According to a census published by the association in 2023, it claimed 9,946 members and 156 churches.
 As of March 2025, the denomination had 9,452 members and 153 churches.

 The Baptist Union of Scotland is served by a National team comprising: Rev Dr Martin Hodson (General Director), Rev. Lisa Holmes (Deeper Church Lead), Mr Brian Windram (Finance Director), Ms. Lyndsay Cameron-Ross (Communications Lead) Rev Ali Laing (Younger Generation & Digital Church Lead), Rev Professor Andrew Clarke (Leadership Development Lead) and Rev. Glenn Innes (Future Church Lead).

 In 2022/2023, the denomination reported a growth in membership, of 1%, for the first time in 40 years.
 This was replicated in 2024.
 During 2023 and 2024, they were seeing about baptisms across their churches each year than they had in the years before the Covid pandemic.
 In 2023 they saw 334, and in 2024 they saw 417.
 Their hope and prayer is to see 40 new Baptist churches revitalised or planted by 2030.
 Initial work has begun in Denny, Dundee and Newton Mearns.

 Beliefs

 The Convention has a Baptist confession of faith.
 It is a member of the Baptist World Alliance.
+It has been a member of the Evangelical Alliance since 1997.